kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/score-keep-app/03-style-react-components/09-calculate-player-standings-with-es6.md

 import numeral from 'numeral'; // add this line
 ```

+And here is the full code for `players.js`

 ```
 import { Mongo } from 'meteor/mongo';
 import numeral from 'numeral';